Cultural highlights and places that are far away from the tourist streams. Together we get to know the traditional Sri Lanka.

 DAY 8 - SIGIRIYA - REMAINING

-Today you have the possibility to visit a temple complex half devoured by the jungle.
-Besides the ruins, we meet impressive big trees.
-Afterwards we visit a local village, which is building up an existence by showing traditional Sri Lankan way of life and cooking over a wood fire.
+If you want, you can visit the Sigiriay rock fortress, which is a world heritage site.
+It is possible to visit a temple complex that is half engulfed by the jungle.
+In addition to the ruins, we meet impressively large trees.
+Then we visit a local village, which is building an existence by showing the traditional Sri Lankan way of life and traditional cooking over a wood fire.
 The food tastes delicious.
 On the way back we visit the impressive cave temples of Dambulla.
 364 steps lead up to the caves.
-The view into the vastness, as well as the thousands of golden Buddha statues and paintings on the rock walls form an impressive conclusion of the days in Sri Lanka's "cultural triangle".
+The view into the distance, as well as the thousands of golden Buddha statues and paintings on the rock walls form an impressive conclusion to the days in the "cultural triangle" of Sri Lanka.

-DAY 10 - MADURA OYA NP - REMAINING
+DAY 10 - EXIT THROUGH THE MADURA OYA NATIONAL PARK

 DAY 11 - MADURA OYA NP - KNUCKLES MOUNTAINS (126 km)